libexpat/libexpat.github.io/content/pages/hashtables.md

           }

-One more time around the hash-mask-and-step routine, this time using the hash value for our new key that we calculated early on in the function and the new table size.
-As before, this should lead us quickly to an empty slot to put an entry for "bar" in.
+One more time around the hash-mask-and-step routine, this time using the hash value for our new key (calculated early on in the function) and the new table size.
+As before, this will eventually lead us to an empty slot to put an entry for "bar" in.

 Whether or not we needed to extend the table, `i` will now contain the index of the slot we want.
 We add the new entry to the table exactly